pyside/packaging/setuptools/README.txt

 PySide is the Python Qt bindings project, providing access the complete Qt 4.8 framework as well as to generator tools for rapidly generating bindings for any C++ libraries.

-The PySide project is developed in the open, with all facilities you’d expect from any modern OSS project such as all code in a git repository [1], an open Bugzilla [2] for reporting bugs, and an open design process [3].
+The PySide project is developed in the open, with all facilities you'd expect from any modern OSS project such as all code in a git repository [1], an open Bugzilla [2] for reporting bugs, and an open design process [3].
 We welcome any contribution without requiring a transfer of copyright.